decentralized-identity/presentation-exchange/spec/spec.md

       2. If the `filter` property of the field entry is present, validate the _Field Query Result_ from the step above against the [JSON Schema](https://json-schema.org/specification.html) descriptor value.
+      3. If the `predicate` property of the field entry is present, derive a _Field Query Predicate_ boolean value using the value of the _Field Query Result_ obtained above, according to the `operation` and `p_value` or `p_set` provided in the `predicate` object.
-      3. If the result is valid, proceed iterating the rest of the `fields` entries.
+      4. If the result is valid, proceed iterating the rest of the `fields` entries.
   3. If all of the previous validation steps are successful, mark the candidate input as a match for use in a _Presentation Submission_, and if present at the top level of the _Input Descriptor_, keep a relative reference to the